Bill Madden (musician)

-Chinatown neighborhood of New York City.

 Musical Career: Original Indie

 Madden was originally signed by Paul Atkinson, former guitarist for The Zombies.
 When RCA shelved Madden's project, Madden co-founded MADMUSE and released Chillin' In Hades in 1995, Samsara's Grip in 2004, Gone in 2006, and Child of the Same God in 2008.

 In September 2014, Bill Madden released his fifth studio album, which was recorded with long-time partner, multi-instrumentalist/producer Billy Mohler.
 The album cover and insert features the artwork of Mexican artista plástico Héctor Falcón.